 - Your earnings

-If you apply for a mortgage, loan or car finance agreement, the lender will likely use one of these agencies to get your raw credit files.
-So, it's important to know what each of them is saying about you!
+If you apply for a mortgage, loan or car finance agreement, the lender will likely use a credit reference agency to get your raw credit files.
+So, it's important to know what each of them has about you.

 How do I send a subject access request (SAR)?

-The easiest way to find your information is to send a request through Rightly.
+The easiest way to find out where your information is by sending a request through Rightly:

-- Add your basic details so that they can identify you
+- Enter your basic details so that they can confirm your identity

-- Check your email to send your request
+- Check your email and send your request

-Companies will contact you after they receive your request.
-This is because your request simply connects you to all of the companies you select.
-After that, they'll take it from there and link you to their own forms and processes for you to fill out.
-Only your name and email address is required to send these requests, but companies will likely ask you for much more information to identify you, like your ID.
+Your request simply connects you to all of the companies you select.
+They’ll link you to their own forms and processes for you to complete.
+Only your name and email address is required to send these requests, but companies will likely ask you for more information to make sure you're you.

-After the companies have received your request, they have to reply in full within 30 days, or give a valid reason for asking for an extension.
+After the company has received your request, they have to reply in full within 30 days, or give a valid reason for asking for an extension.
 However, we're glad to say that most companies normally reply within a week.

 If you have any questions, or have any difficulty at all with how companies respond, our friendly support team is here to help!

+They have to reply by law.
 You can ask any company if they have your personal data, even if you don't know for sure whether or not they have it.
 They have to tell you what they have, as well as how and why they are using it.
 This is thanks to your ‘right of access’ under GDPR law.
-GDPR applies in the UK and EU.